Audio/MIDI multitrack recording software

 Drum

 Note: The Fourths layout can't be used with the keyboard.
-It can be used with mouse or pen.
+It can be used with a mouse or pen.

 String instruments can be capoed using the Options button.